- HIV is found in brain in macrophages, microglia, and multinucleated giant cells especially of the deep white matter, basal ganglia, and brain stem.

 - Consider OI if focal signs or fever present.

-- Workup includes brain MRI, neuropsychological testing, serologic testing as needed to rule out vitamin deficiency, syphilis.
+- Workup once HAND is suspected includes brain MRI, neuropsychological testing, serologic testing as needed to rule out vitamin deficiency and syphilis because the diagnosis is one of exclusion.

 - MRI usually shows atrophy and ill-defined white matter hyperintensities on T2-weighted scans.